mei28/luminate.nvim/README.md

     guibg = "#2d4f67",                -- Background color for GUIs.
 Default is "#2d4f67".
     fg = "#ebcb8b",                   -- Foreground color.
 Default is "#ebcb8b".
     HIGHLIGHT_THRESHOLD = 0.9,        -- Threshold for highlighting redone text.
 Default is 0.9.
-    mode = 'n',                       -- Mode in which to map redo.
+    enabled = true,                   -- Enable highlight on redo.
+Default is true. mode = 'n',                       -- Mode in which to map redo.
 Default is 'n' (normal mode). lhs = { '<C-r>' },                -- Keybinding for redo.
 Default is {'<C-r>'}. map = '<C-r>',                    -- Command to execute for redo.
 Default is 'redo'.